 But I wondered if this new symptom meant a migraine was on its way.
 I was actually too dizzy to think straight.
 And in my zen way of extending myself some patience, I waited.
 I stayed in bed for a bit, but when I got up I could barely stand.
 I was thinking - I wish I had already written the article on migraine associated vertigo, because I was pretty sure that’s what this was.

 Anyway, two or three hours passed, and I just had to get up and eat.
 This task proved almost impossible because I just could not even sit.
 Now...
 I've had migraines, chronic, intense and severe for over twenty years and I do not recall ever having this symptom so severely.

-I can get off balance with a migraine, but this was like – throw your head on the floor stuff.
+I can get off balance with a migraine, but this was like – fall straight to the ground, and smash your head on the floor stuff.

-So, I am waffling on about this because I think it's important to let you know about this change in migraine pattern or change in symptoms that can occur.
+So, I am writing about this because I think it's important to let you know about this change in migraine pattern or change in symptoms that can occur.

 About two years ago I noticed that my face was tingling quite noticeable before an attack.
 That was new then, it's continued... and now this.

 Anyway, I used to wait WAY too long to take my abortive medication and I saw myself repeating the same pattern.
-So, I decided to take action and thought the worse case scenario would be that I waste a Naramig, the best case would be that the strange migraine symptom would disappear.
+So, I decided to take action and thought the worse case scenario would be that I waste a Naramig, the best case would be that this new strange migraine symptom would disappear.

 I did not allow myself to think I might die, as I do sometimes.
 I am embarrassed to admit this… but I guess it was from all those years of having no pain killers and thinking I would just die from the intense pain.
 Anyway, after two hours, the Naramig kicked in and the extreme dizziness went away.
 Like magic!